“In other words, the man who is born into existence deals first with language;

-A virtual discussion with Jacques Lacan is a very hard task, above all when the main topic is Artificial Intelligence, a discipline that maybe he heard about but still too far from the world where he lived in.
-However, I believe that many concepts belonging to his theory are fundamental for any discipline that has to study the huge variety of human behaviors.
-Of course, this is a personal (and limited) reinterpretation that can make may psychoanalysts and philosophers smile, but I do believe in freedom of expression and all the constructive comments are welcome.
+A virtual discussion with Jacques Lacan is a tough task, above all when the main topic is artificial intelligence, a discipline that maybe he heard about but is still too far from the world where he lived.
+However, I believe that many concepts of his theory are fundamental for any discipline that has to study the vast variety of human behaviors.
+Of course, this is a personal (and limited) reinterpretation that can make many psychoanalysts and philosophers smile.
+Still, I believe in freedom of expression; all constructive comments are welcome.
 But let’s begin our virtual discussion!

-G.B. – Can you explain this concept with further details?
+G.B. – Can you explain this concept in further detail?

 J.L. – A desire is a strange thing.
-Very strange, to be honest.
+It’s bizarre, to be honest.
 It can be simple, but at the same time, it can hide something we cannot decode.
-I’m really afraid of all powerful people because they can start thinking that they deserve a special jouissance (in English, think about terms like pleasure, enjoyment, possession).
+I’m really afraid of all-powerful people because they can start thinking that they deserve a special jouissance (in English, think about terms like pleasure, enjoyment, possession).

 G.B. – What’s so strange about it?

 J.L. – The strange thing is something that Marx understood perfectly and that I’ve called plus-jouissance.
-The political power is a particular territory where a person can think to re-find his or her mother’s breast.
-In other words, I’m afraid when a person thinks that it’s possible to kill, impose absurd laws and get richer and richer only because the majority of other people stay on the other side.
+Political power is a particular territory where a person can think to re-find his or her mother’s breast.
+In other words, I’m afraid when a person thinks that it’s possible to kill, impose absurd laws, and get richer and richer only because the majority of other people stay on the other side.

 G.B – Is it enough to be afraid of Artificial Intelligence?

-J.L. – It’s enough to be afraid of many things, but we need also to trust human beings.
+J.L. – It’s enough to be afraid of many things, but we must also trust human beings.
 Artificial Intelligence is becoming another object where the plus-jouissance can focus its attention.
-Sincerely I don’t like Science-Fiction and I don’t think about AI like another nuclear power.
+Sincerely, I wouldn’t say I like science fiction, and I don’t think about AI as another nuclear power.
 Maybe it’s only a bluff, hype to feed some marketing manager, but it seems that Artificial Intelligence had a weird behavior.
-It’s much less pragmatic than a hydrogen bomb, but it’s much more flexible.
+It’s much less pragmatic than a hydrogen bomb but much more flexible.

 J.L. – Degrees of freedom as attraction points.

-J.L. – He knows perfectly what AI is.
-AI is a toy that is asking to become a womb for new plus-jouissance.
+J.L. – He knows what AI is perfectly.
+AI is a toy asking to become a womb for a new plus-jouissance.

 G.B – Well, but let’s talk about the results.
-I’d like to be straight again: are you a reductionist?
+I want to be straight again: are you a reductionist?

-J.L. – Freud was a reductionist, but he didn’t succeed in finding all the evidence.
-I do believe that human beings are animals, but quite different from dogs and monkeys.
+J.L. – Freud was a reductionist but failed to find all the evidence.
+Humans are animals, but quite different from dogs and monkeys.
 Look at this diagram:

-We can suppose that until a certain instant, all animals were similar and they developed their intelligent abilities according to the structure of their brain.
-However, there was an instant when human beings started developing the most important concept of the whole history: language.
+We can suppose that until a particular instant, all animals were similar, and they developed their intelligent abilities according to the structure of their brain.
+However, there was an instant when human beings started developing the most crucial concept of history: language.
 It created a singularity, altering the smoothness of the evolution line.

 G.B – Why is language so important?

-J.L. – It’s dramatically important because it broke the original relationship with the jouissance.
+J.L. – It’s dramatically vital because it broke the original relationship with the jouissance.
 Human beings began describing and representing the world using their language.
-This allowed solving many problems, asking more and more questions and finding more and more answers, but… They had to pay a price.
-If they were somehow complete before the singularity (this isn’t a scientific assumption), after that moment, they found themselves with a missing part.
+This allowed me to solve many problems, asking more and more questions and finding more and more answers, but… They had to pay a price.
+If they were somehow complete before the singularity (this isn’t a scientific assumption), they found themselves with a missing part after that moment.

 G.B – Which part?

 J.L. – Impossible to say.
-The missing part is exactly what constantly escapes the signification process.
+The missing part is precisely what constantly escapes the signification process.

 G.B – Well, but how can this explain the power of Artificial Intelligence?

-J.L. – Probably it doesn’t, but, on my opinion, the best arena for AI is not a computational activity.
+J.L. – Probably it doesn’t, but, in my opinion, the best arena for AI is not a computational activity.
 It’s the language.
 Do you know the difference between moi and je?

 G.B – Moi is the subject who talks, while je is the subject who desires.
 Correct?

 J.L. – More or less.
-Until a certain point, it’s easy to reduce some brain process to the functions of a moi.
-A well-developed, advanced chatbot could be considered as a limited human being who always lived inside a small universe.
+Until a certain point, it’s easy to reduce some brain processes to the functions of a moi.
+A well-developed, advanced chatbot could be considered a limited human being who always lived inside a miniature universe.

 G.B – It’s not very hard to imagine a chat with such an artificial agent.

 J.L. – Yes, it’s possible.
-But my question is: did it (or he, she?) entered the language world like any human being?
+But my question is: did it (or he, she?) enter the language world like any human being?

 G.B – Are you wondering if it has lost the jouissance?

 J.L. – It’s irrelevant because your definition of intelligence is based on a rigid schema, mainly derived from the utility theory.
-Your agents must be rational and they are intelligent if they can adapt their behavior to different environmental changes so to maximize the current and future advantage.
+Your agents must be rational and intelligent if they can adapt their behavior to different environmental changes to maximize the current and future advantages.

 G.B – Reinforcement learning.

-J.L. – Do you really think that all human processes are governed by a reinforcement learning algorithm?
+J.L. – Do you think a reinforcement learning algorithm governs all human processes?
 Imagine two agents closed into a rectangular universe.
 There are enough resources to make them live for a very long time.
 What’s the most rational behavior?

-G.B – If we don’t consider the Game Theory and we assume that both agents know exactly the same things, well, the most rational strategy is to divide the resources.
-To consume a unit only after the other agents has done the same.
+G.B – If we don’t consider the game theory and assume that both agents know precisely the same things, the most rational strategy is dividing the resources.
+To consume a unit only after the other agents have done the same.